YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 ```

 Before we proceed, note that when both `a` and `b` are fresh, `b < a` generates concrete values for `b` only,
-and answerss for `a` are not concrete, like:
+and answers for `a` are not concrete, like:

 `b`   | `a`
 --- | ---